natema/ema-webpage/research.md

 # Research Bio

+## Neuroscience-ML phase (2018-2022)

+Over the last three years, I've been interested in theoretical neuroscience.
+I've been a fellow of the [Brain and Computation Program of the Simons Institute for the Theory of Computing](https://simons.berkeley.edu/programs/brain2018), and since then I've been working on algorithmic problems such as network alignment ([BrainAlign]), in order to investigate, through a comparative approach, how computation is organized in the brain ([AC]).
+I've also been working on pruning algorithms for artificial neural networks ([LTH]), with some hope to get insights on synaptic pruning and related phenomena in the brain.

+Since 2021, I've become interested in the sub-area of scientific computing known as *Scientific Machine Learning*, in particular within the [Julia programming language](https://julialang.org/) ecosystem.

 ## TCS phase (2013-2018)

 Originally motivated by an interest in the theory of complex systems, my research has focused on computational dynamics ([CompDyn], [SurvDyn]), i.e., simple distributed